marklister/product-collections/README.md

 ####Field parse errors
 To avoid an exception specify your field type as Option[T] where T is Int, Double etc.

-####Lazy parsing
+####Lazy parsing and non - CollSeqs
-Product-collections exposes and Iterator[TupleN] should you prefer to just use the I/O part.
+Product-collections exposes an Iterator[TupleN] should you prefer to just use the I/O part.

 ```scala
 scala> val stringData="""10,20,"hello"